ibm-cloud-docs/vpc/vsi-reservation-create.md

 {: #provision-reserved-capacity-cli-vpc}
 {: cli}

-You can create a {{site.data.keyword.vpc_short}} Reservation in your region by using the command-line interface (CLI).
-To create a reserved reservation by using the CLI, use the `ibmcloud is reservation-create` command`.
+You can create an {{site.data.keyword.vpc_short}} Reservation in your region by using the command-line interface (CLI).
+To create a reserved reservation by using the CLI, use the `ibmcloud is reservation-create` command.

 1. Provision a reservation by using the following command with the associated details.